What is Belt and Pulley? – Their Diagram & Working

 Is Belt Drive Better Than Chain?

-The major difference between belt drive and chain is that chain drives are simply stronger: they can lift more than a belt drive.
+The major difference between belt drives and chains is that chain drives are simply stronger: they can lift more than a belt drive.
 This makes them the choice for moving heavier doors, so consider them if you’re going with a steel carriage.
 But this won’t be a factor with lighter door models.
 Go with a chain drive if you have a 2-car garage door.